How to identify a single phase or 3-phase power supply

 1: It's Written

 Try to locate your electricity supply meter.
 More often than not, it’s written on the face of the meter.
 The below image is an example of “SINGLE PHASE” written on the meter face, which tends to get a little lost in the surrounding text; see if you can spot it.
-Consider though, what is written may vary on your meter.
+Always consider the written format may vary on your meter.
 Here are some examples of what may appear:

 Single-Phase text variations: Single Phase, Mono-phase, 1-Phase.